garronej/minimal_polyfills/README.md

 import { Polyfill as Set, LightSet } from "minimal-polyfills/Set";
 //WARNING: If not natively supported WeakMap will only be a simple Map that will keep string references of it's keys. import { Polyfill as WeakMap } from "minimal-polyfills/WeakMap";
+import { Polyfill as WeakSet } from "minimal-polyfills/WeakSet";
 ```

 ## Common missing features on older browsers: